KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 Do I want the reader to feel alarmed while reading this?
 Or can I communicate this in a way that does not jolt them out of their comfort?

-Can I make this tip, or warning, very very short, and then encourage the reader to read another section elsewhere for more information?
+Can I make this tip, or warning, very, very short, and then encourage the reader to read another section elsewhere for more information?

 ### Final Notes